pulumi/docs/reference/concepts.md

 Each instance of a Pulumi program is a **stack**.
 A stack has a name, a set of configuration values unique to the stack, and a record of its current state.
 Each stack represents one of the  environments in which the program runs, such as `staging`, `production` or `dev-alice`.
 Each environment, thanks to having different configuration values, may have extremely different attributes: some may run in AWS, others in Azure; some may run with massive scale numbers, and others with the minimum needed for development and testing.

 Each Pulumi stack has a collection of associated **resources**.
 A resource defines and tracks an externally managed cloud resource - such as an AWS Lambda Function, a Kubernetes Pod or an Azure Virtual Network.
-Each resource is managed by a **resource provider** which defines how creation, update and delete of resources should be manged in the target cloud environment.
+Each resource is managed by a **resource provider** which defines how creation, update and delete of resources should be managed in the target cloud environment.
 Developers can create and use **components** which are themselves composed of many resources.
 Components make it possible to create and share new abstractions on top of raw cloud infrastructure resources.

 A program can be deployed into a stack to **update** the resources managed by the stack to the new and updated set of resources defined by the program.
 The impact of deploying a program into a stack can be **previewed** to see what resources wil be created, updated and deleted as part of the update.